-To get vinegar smell out of carpet you can use several remedies that include: using baking soda, thorough vacuuming, blotting the vinegar, and using coffee grounds.
+To get the vinegar smell out of the carpet you can use several remedies that include: using baking soda, thorough vacuuming, blotting the vinegar, and using coffee grounds.
 A combination of those methos will be the most effective against vinegar smell.
 This guide will put light on how to deal with excessive vinegar smell coming from your carpet.
 If you want to know how to deodorize a carpet, then click here.

-The first question that arises is why to even use for carpet cleaning?
+The first question that arises is why to even used for carpet cleaning?
 Other several methods can be used for carpet cleaning such as vacuuming, steam cleaning, dry cleaning, etc. However, using vinegar has its perks, which is why it is often used in DIY carpet cleaning methods.

-For starters, the very reason for the smell of vinegar is because it is used to remove odors from your carpet.
+For starters, the very reason for the smell of vinegar is that it is used to remove odors from your carpet.
 Sometimes, pet urine stains don’t get washed during the cleaning process.
 Even if they are, the fibers being drenched in urine tend to maintain the smell even after cleaning.

 To remove this smell, vinegar is sprayed on the carpet.
 Vinegar is an excellent deodorizer and can be used to remove the smell from your carpet overnight.
 Moreover, it can also help remove stains, which is why it is used even after cleaning.

-The reason why vinegar smell keeps on coming from your carpet is because of the excessive amount of vinegar that has been sprayed over the carpet.
+The reason why the vinegar smell keeps on coming from your carpet is because of the excessive amount of vinegar that has been sprayed over the carpet.
 Even a small amount is enough for the removal of odor but if an excessive amount is sprayed over the carpet, it can become dense and settle down in the fibers.